Can Separate Bank Accounts Protect Me During a Divorce?

 At the end of the day, you need to manage your finances in a way that’s comfortable for you.
 But for all the extra effort it takes to keep finances completely separated, don’t buy into the myth that it will give you more protection if the relationship ends in divorce.

-If you are seeking a divorce, Shah & Kishore can help.
+If you are seeking a divorce, a Maryland divorce attorney at Shah & Kishore can help.
 We are committed to helping our clients achieve a smooth and peaceful separation.